cliff-ah-leong/proworkflow-test/ReadMe.md

 ## Start Timer (Button)
 -	The user should be presented with a button to “Start Timer”, this will fire the START_TIMERECORD mutation.
--	There should be a display to show how long the current timer has been running (format HH:mm)
+- Once a timer has been started, the User should be presented with a Stop Timer button and hide the Start Timer Button

 ## Stop Timer (Button)
 -	The stop timer button will fire the STOP_TIMERECORD mutation.